Two of my greatest culinary passions—mac and cheese and Mediterranean food—just made a delicious baby in the form of Greek Mac and Cheese!

 If you love all-things mac and cheese, then you don’t want to miss my recipe for Ultimate Creamy Mac and Cheese, 4 Ways in The Well Plated Cookbook.

 - Pasta.
 A whole wheat short-cut pasta, like elbow macaroni, penne, or rigatoni, is ideal for this baked Greek mac and cheese (and this Chicken Alfredo Bake).
 Their tubular shape makes the perfect vessel for all that rich cheesy feta sauce.
+Looking for the same goodness sans pasta?
+Check out my Cauliflower Mac and Cheese.

 Be sure to cook the pasta only until it is just below al dente, since it will cook further in the oven.